Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```sh
 java -cp "dependency/*:dependency/log4j2.xml" com.lightstreamer.MessageGenerator ...:9092 LTest 10 100 1024 complex
 ```
 In this configuration, tests were conducted under various conditions with a load ranging from __2,000 simultaneously connected clients to 75,000 clients__.
-Considering that 100 messages were produced per second (ten producers generating ten messages per second), the overall potential message flow ranged from 200,000 messages per second to 7.5 milion messages per second.
+Considering that 100 messages were produced per second (ten producers generating ten messages per second), __the overall potential message flow ranged from 200,000 messages per second to 7.5 milion messages per second__.
 For the Kafka clients case, the same `JsonComplexConsumer` was used, distributing the load across the client machines up to a maximum of 1,500 consumers per machine.
 For Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
 ```xml